carldebski/mads_capstone/README.md

 <li>Create an S3 with the above configuration</li>
 <li>Upload the content within koigawa/static_site into the newly created bucket</li>
 <li>Click the URL link on Bucket website endpoint to confirm that it is working</li>
-<li>On a local machine, download all files from this site and, in the active directory, create model.tar.gz as per below code and save it as s3://{your_bucket_name}/model/model.tar.gz, as this is needed later in SageMaker setup</li>
+<li>On a local machine, download all files from <a href=https://huggingface.co/fse/fasttext-wiki-news-subwords-300/tree/main>this site</a> and, in the active directory, create model.tar.gz as per below code and save it as s3://{your_bucket_name}/model/model.tar.gz, as this is needed later in SageMaker setup</li>
 </ul>

 ```